 These Lemon Roasted Greek Potatoes are crispy on the outsides and soft and lemony on the insides.
 All the ingredients are combined in a casserole dish and baked - in a flavourful liquid.
 And yes, that's it!!
 So easy and delicious!

 This recipe is a family favourite and on our regular rotation a few times a month.
 Fresh flavours with delicious results every time!
 We always have them with these chicken kabobs and a Greek salad or greek meatballs.

 We’ve even chopped them up the next day and added them to an omelette for lunch!
-They're delicious leftover as well!
+They’re delicious leftover as well!
 If you’re looking for a new potato recipe, you won’t be disappointed with this great recipe.

 - stress-free side dish with great results every time!
 Mix the ingredients together, then roast in the oven – you don’t even have to stir them!